-Find out more about our PhD program, check our our News & Events page, or see a list of affiliated faculty.
-You can also find out the latest projects being worked on in our student/faculty research groups.
+For more about our PhD program, including how to apply, please check out this page.
+You can also take a look at our News & Events listing or see a list of Affiliated Faculty.
+Find out more about the latest projects being worked on in our student/faculty research groups here.

 Shannon Rubeo, a teaching assistant at Hillsboro's Evergreen Middle School, helps a student re-plant an area of the parking lot that will be an "outdoor science lab" for years to come.
 (Luke Hammill / The Oregonian)

-It is our great sadness to share the news that Thomas Harvey passed away December 13, 2013 after a short illness.
+It is our great sadness to share the news that Thomas Harvey passed away on December 23, 2013, after a short illness.
 As a Geography faculty member for the last 23 years, Professor Harvey contributed to our community in many ways, advising undergraduate and graduate students and actively participating in local community organizations.
 He was also well-known as a photographer of landscape.